AutodeskGames/stingray-docs/source/stingray_help/reference/platform_support.md

 >**Note:** The Oculus Remote and Oculus Touch Controller are supported.

 >**Note:** Stingray also supports Google Cardboard for iOS and Android, and Android Google Daydream with controller support.

+## Supported web browsers

+If you plan to run your project in a browser, Stingray requires WebAssembly and WebGL 2.0 (including OpenGL ES 3.0 and GLSL 3.00), which are currently supported by Google Chrome (Version 57) and Mozilla Firefox (Version 52).
+(Both of these browsers support WebAssembly 1.0 and WebGL 2.0 by default, with no extra configuration required.)

+See also ~{ Get started with web deployment }~.

 ## Platform libraries